mduffster/self-referent-test/README.md

 [![Reproducible](https://img.shields.io/badge/reproducible-✓-green.svg)](https://github.com/mattduffy/self-referent-test)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This project investigates role-conditioning circuits across multiple model families (Mistral 7B, Qwen 2.5 7B, and Llama 3.1 8B) using mechanistic interpretability to identify how models process self-referent vs. neutral vs. third person vs. confounder (implied 2nd person) content.
-The analysis focuses on attention entropy patterns and identifies specific heads and layers involved in role-conditioning behavior.
+This project investigates "role-conditioning" circuits across multiple model families (Mistral 7B, Qwen 2.5 7B, and Llama 3.1 8B) using mechanistic interpretability to identify how models process self-referent vs. neutral vs. third person vs. confounder (implied 2nd person) content.
+The current form of this analysis focuses on attention entropy patterns and identifies specific heads and layers that may be involved in role-conditioning behavior.
 I also develop simple heuristic measurements that can hopefully indicate ongoing role compliance on a simple dataset.
 There are early indications that the Role Focus Coefficient (RFC) might be a good candidate for approximating role-adherence in instruction-tuned models, though the effects differ across model families.

 The initial evidence indicates that a native multi-lingual LLM, like Qwen, treats self-reference as a distinct circuit in instruct models, unlike English-native models.
-I suspect this might be due to the linguistic treatment of the "self" within the training data.
+I suspect this might be due to the linguistic treatment of the "self" within the training data, and during the instruct fine-tuning process.
 English-centric models, like Mistral and Llama, deal with less pronoun ambiguity, and thus post-training processes, by focusing on the assistant persona, can effectively shift self-reference into a fact-finding (neutral) circuit.

 **Cross-Model RFC Analysis Results**
 [[See Metrics](https://github.com/mduffster/self-referent-test?tab=readme-ov-file#key-metrics)]